TudorDan/TechInterviewWorkbook/README.md

 #### Can you use a value type as a generic type argument in C#?
 For example when implementing an interface like (IEquatable).

-- Passing value types will give a compile-time error, so we cannot pass primitive data types or struct types.
 - In a generic type or method definition, a _type parameter_ is a placeholder for a specific type that a client specifies when they create an instance of the generic type.
 - C# allows you to define generic classes, interfaces, abstract classes, fields, methods, static methods, properties, events, delegates, and operators using the type parameter and without the specific data type.
 - In C#, data types are categorized based on how they store their value in the memory:
   1. Value type
      - A data type is a value type if it holds a data value within its own memory space.
 It means the variables of these data types directly contain values.
      - The following data types are all of value type: bool, byte, char, decimal, double, enum, float, int, long, sbyte,short, struct, uint, ulong, ushort.
   2. Reference Type
      - Unlike value types, a reference type doesn't store its value directly.
 Instead, it stores the address where the value is being stored.
 In other words, a reference type contains a pointer to another memory location that holds the data.
      - The followings are reference type data types: String, Arrays (even if their elements are value types), Class, Delegate
      - The default value of a reference type variable is null when they are not initialized.
 Null means not refering to any object.

 #### What are Nullable Types in C#?

+- A nullable type can represent the correct range of values for its underlying value type, plus an additional null value.
+For example, `Nullable<int>` can be assigned any value from -2147483648 to 2147483647, or a null value.
-- The Nullable types are instances of System.Nullable<T> struct.
+- The Nullable types are instances of `System.Nullable<T>` struct.
 - A nullable of type int is the same as an ordinary int plus a flag that says whether the int has a value or not (is null or not).
-- A nullable type can represent the correct range of values for its underlying value type, plus an additional null value.
-For example, Nullable<int> can be assigned any value from -2147483648 to 2147483647, or a null value.
 - A value type cannot be assigned a null value.
 For example, int i = null will give you a compile time error.
-- You can use the '?' operator to shorthand the syntax e.g. int?, long? instead of using Nullable<T>.
+- You can use the '?' null-conditional operator to shorthand the syntax e.g. int?, long? instead of using `Nullable<T>`.
   ```c#
   int? i = null;
   double?
 D = null;